Did you know that one of the largest and most amazing churches in the world is located in a fascinating city in the north of Italy?

-With a total of 135 spires up for “adoption,” they aim to raise a grand total of €13.5 million, which is more than enough to ensure its preservation for the upcoming decades!
+With a total of 135 spires up for “adoption,” they aim to raise a total of €13.5 million, which is more than enough to ensure its preservation for the upcoming decades!

 11. Tourists can visit the roof of the church

-In order to fully appreciate the spires and statues which decorate the cathedral, you really need to visit the roof of the Duomo.
+To fully appreciate the spires and statues which decorate the cathedral, you really need to visit the roof of the Duomo.
 You can visit the roof for a small fee and get a close-up look at these amazing decorative elements which are impossible to see from the street level.